2. Main Functions of NetCrafter

 -

-- 1) By clicking the [Network] button, a new window will pop up, displaying the network.
+- 1) Click the [Network] button to open a new window displaying the network.

-- 3) The number of nodes displayed in the network is shown in the upper right corner.
+- 3) The total number of nodes is shown in the upper-right corner.

 -

-- 5) At the bottom, the functions representing the groups will be displayed.
+- 5) At the bottom of the window, the functions representing each group are displayed.

 -